Radiator Server Documentation — v10.33.1

 When a backend server fails, Radiator's retry behavior depends on:

-1. Server-level retries: The retries statement controls how many times to retry the same server
+1. Server-level retries (RADIUS): The retries statement controls how many times to retry the same server

 2. Server-level timeout: The timeout statement sets how long to wait for a response